An introduction to the history of architecture

 What is the course about?

-This introductory course centres on the history of western architecture and traces the development of building design from Ancient Greece to the present day.
+This introductory course centres on western architecture and traces the development of building design from Ancient Greece to the present day.
 We will consider why some buildings are considered to be more important than others, why and how architectural styles change, and why some styles are revived again and again over the course of centuries.
 We shall also look at the ways in which architectural styles are used to signal different buildings types, and why this is done.

 We will discuss the most significant western architects and their work, and consider why are these architects are regarded as so important.
 We will investigate buildings designed by Brunelleschi, Alberti, Bramante, Borromini, Bernini, Inigo Jones, Wren, Hawksmoor, James Gibbs, Lord Burlington, Pugin, Horta, Frank Lloyd Wright, Perret, Gropius, Rietveld, Le Corbusier, Richard Rogers, Norman Foster, Zaha Hadid and Daniel Libeskind and many more, and discover their sources of inspiration.